-As Chaplin and his family left the USA for the London Premiere of the film, his travel rights were changed.
-The reason for this, was because the American Attorney general revoked Chaplin’s re-entry to the USA.
-There was an investigation into Chaplin’s alleged behavior and political views.
-Chaplin never lived in the USA again, and they sold his studios and property.
-It was not until the 1980s that the so-called evidence that was used against Chaplin became less substantial, therefore Chaplin, remained in Switzerland since the Ban had started.
+As Chaplin and his family left the USA for the London Premiere of the film, the American Attorney general revoked Chaplin’s re-entry to the USA pending an investigation into Chaplin’s behaviour and political views.
+Chaplin would never live in America again, selling his studio and property.
+Chaplin would eventually settle on living in Switzerland.

-Charlie Chaplin was born in London Walworth in 1889.
-His real name was Charles Spencer.
-I think it he grew up on what is now East St with its famous street market.
+Charlie Chaplin was born in Walworth London in 1889.
+His real name was Charles Spencer, growing up in the area of East Street.
 On the corner of this market and Walworth road, there is a plaque to mention him.
 His parents were music hall entertainers.
 He scraped by performing in the street for money.
 His father died when he was only 5 years old, his mother had health problems.
 They sent him to an orphanage.
 In his teens, he worked for performing companies doing comic and acting roles.
 He developed a tramp character and could draw upon his personal experiences of hardship and poverty.
 He lived in Brixton at one point flat 15 Glenshaw Mansions, Brixton Road, SW9 0DS.
 1908-1910

 He went to America to perform and soon to produce and direct in the era of silent filmmaking.
 He could direct, produce, write, edit, create the music and starred in most of his films.
 Before the roaring twenties, he co-founded the distribution company “United Artists”.
 Just after WW1 time, 1918 Chaplin was at the height of popularity.